New

 Conclusion

-Service workers represent an important advancement in how GTM collects and manages tracking data.
-By implementing this technology, Google has made data collection more reliable, ensuring that important analytics information isn’t lost due to connectivity issues or user behaviour.
+Service workers represent an important advancement in how GTM collects and manages tracking data when working with server-side tagging configurations.
+By implementing this technology starting in late 2024, Google has made data collection more reliable, ensuring that important analytics information isn’t lost due to connectivity issues or user behaviour.
 For website owners concerned about data accuracy, this is a welcome improvement that helps provide more complete insights into user interactions.
+The technology works automatically in supported browsers, requires minimal setup in most cases, and gracefully falls back to traditional methods when needed.

 If you need help with website tracking, book a call with Kahunam or visit our shop and pick one service that works for your case.